-Barr calls prospect of Trump running for president again ‘dismaying’ and GOP should ‘look forward’ to others
+Barr calls prospect of Trump running for president again ‘dismaying,’ says GOP should ‘look forward’ to others

 But his overall account is hardly flattering to Trump.

 Barr writes that Trump occasionally surprised him.
 By Barr’s account, Trump at one point told him he felt the investigation into Hillary Clinton’s use of a private email server “should be dropped” and that “Even if she were guilty … for the election winner to seek prosecution of the loser would make the country look like a ‘banana republic.’”
-On the campaign trail, Trump had repeatedly called for Clinton to be arrested over the matter, and told her at a debate “you’d be in jail” if he controlled the law in the country.
+On the campaign trail, Trump had repeatedly called for Clinton to be arrested over the matter, and told her at a debate that “you’d be in jail” if he controlled the law in the country.

 Barr also writes that, when he informed the president of his decision not to charge a New York City police officer in the death of Eric Garner — whose videotaped takedown and cries of “I can’t breathe” coined a rallying cry for those concerned about law enforcement’s treatment of minorities — Trump was surprised and skeptical.